 The Board has affirmatively determined that all members of the Board (other than Thomas S. Caldwell, who is considered not to be independent because he is the Chief Executive Officer and controlling shareholder of Urbana, and Michael B. C. Gundy, who is considered not to be independent because he is a director of the Investment Manager) are independent in that each of them has no material relationship with the Corporation, that is, a relationship which could, in the Board's view, be reasonably expected to interfere with the exercise of the member's independent judgment.
 In making this determination, the Board considered, among other things, that none of those individuals (i) is, or has been within the last three years, an employee or member of management of the Corporation or its subsidiaries or related to any member of management, (ii) is related to the Corporation's controlling shareholder, (iii) is associated with the Corporation's auditor or has any family member that is associated with the Corporation's auditor, (iv) receives any direct or indirect compensation (including to family members) from the Corporation except in connection with Board related work, (v) works or has worked at a company for which any member of our management was a member of the compensation committee, or (vi) has any material business or other relationship with the Corporation, its subsidiaries or its controlling shareholder.
-Shareholders and others may communicate with our independent directors by addressing their concerns in writing to our Corporate Secretary or, marked "Private and Confidential", to our lead director Mr. George D. Elliott, at Suite 1702, 150 King Street West, Toronto, Ontario M5H 1J9.
+Shareholders and others may communicate with our independent directors by addressing their concerns or other communications in writing to our Corporate Secretary or, marked "Private and Confidential", to our lead director Mr. George D. Elliott, at Suite 1702, 150 King Street West, Toronto, Ontario M5H 1J9.
 Our directors have an ongoing obligation to inform the Board of any material changes in their circumstances or relationships that may affect the Board's determination as to their independence and, depending on the nature of the change, a director may be asked to resign as a result.

-Because our Chairman is also our CEO and controlling shareholder, the Board has appointed George D. Elliott as the lead director of the Corporation.
+Because our Chairman is also our CEO and controlling shareholder, the Board has appointed George D. Elliott as the lead independent director of the Corporation (the "lead director").
 The lead director is responsible for ensuring the independent functioning of the Board, including establishing, in consultation with the CEO, the agenda for each Board meeting, acting as spokesperson for the independent directors collectively in communications with the Chairman and presiding over meetings of the independent directors.
 The agenda for each Board meeting and each committee meeting affords an opportunity for the independent directors to meet separately and the independent directors regularly exercise that opportunity.
-In 2021, our independent directors held four in camera meetings, at which 100% of the independent directors serve as a director of any other reporting issuer except for George D. Elliott, who also serves as a director of Candente Copper Corp., a reporting issuer with its shares listed for trading on the Toronto Stock Exchange, and Charles A. V. Pennock, who also serves as a director and chair of the audit committee of Limestone Boat Company Limited, a reporting issuer with its shares listed for trading on the TSX Venture Exchange.
-The following table shows the number of committee and board meetings that each director attended in 2021:
+In 2024, our independent directors held four in camera meetings, at which 100% of the independent directors attended.
+All committees are composed solely of independent directors.
+Currently, none of Urbana's directors serve as a director of any other reporting issuer except for George D. Elliott, who also serves as a director of Xali Gold Corp., a reporting issuer with its shares listed for trading on the TSX Venture Exchange.
+The following table shows the number of committee and board meetings that each director attended in 2024: